toyDeploy-22/moduleConverter/WELCOME.md

 ### Characteristics ###

 - The files will also appear in the ´´´Conversion´´´ folder once uploaded and converted
+- The uploaded and converted files are deleted once converted file is downloaded
 <br />
 <img alt="Form" src="src/gifs/Foodbooking_(Form).gif" width="800" height="600" />